First to See the Farside

 From Lunar Reconnaissance Orbiter images and topography, the NASA Scientific Visualization Studio produced a dramatic reconstruction of the exciting minutes surrounding the famous Earthrise event.
 An image so famous that the many other dramatic images taken by the Apollo 8 crew are somewhat overshadowed.
 What else did the astronauts see?

-Now you can ride along for the entire ten Apollo 8 lunar orbits (about 20 hours) and view the rugged massifs of the farside and major nearside mare (dark basalt deposits).
-The ride consists of an astronaut's eye view as seen from the Apollo 8 Command Module.
-From a reconstructed the spacecraft trajectory the LROC team produced a sped-up visualization so you don't have to watch for 20 hours (note that night time is sped up even more than day time)!
+Now you can ride along for the ten Apollo 8 lunar orbits (about 20 hours) and view the rugged massifs of the farside and major nearside mare (dark basalt deposits).
+The ride consists of an astronaut's eye view, as seen from the Apollo 8 Command Module.
+From a reconstructed spacecraft trajectory, the LROC team produced a sped-up visualization, so you don't have to watch for 20 hours (note that nighttime is sped up even more than daytime)!